 Grant writing is often viewed as an inevitable part of running a nonprofit.
-As soon as that 501(c)(3) letter arrives from the IRS, nonprofits are eager to get to work applying for grants.
+As soon as that 501(c)(3) letter arrives from the IRS, nonprofits are eager to get to get started with grant writing.

 But while grants can be a helpful revenue stream, the reality is that they are extremely competitive, and without certain preparedness measures, most nonprofits’ grant writing efforts are doomed to fail.
-It’s important to take time to develop other fundraising streams to diversify your income base for stability while also getting all your ducks in a row before you write your first grant.
+You should develop other fundraising streams to diversify your income base for stability while also getting all your ducks in a row before you get started with grant writing.

 If your nonprofit has never written a grant before, it may be helpful to look at the grant requirements released by a handful of local funders.
-Find the prominent community foundations and family foundations in your area, and look at their websites.
+Find the prominent community foundations and family foundations in your area.
+Look at their websites.
 If you can find an application, RFP, or other grant submission guidelines, you’ll get a better sense of what they—and other funders—require for a grant.
-Can you meet all of those requirements?
+Can you meet all of those requirements before you get started with grant writing?

 Most grant applications require a range of attachments: one or two of your most recent 990s, organization and program budgets, a list of current board members, articles of incorporation and bylaws, and more.
 Making sure you have all of these items organized and ready will help you apply for your first grant.
-Often, if you don’t have three years of operations and aren’t filing 990s, you aren’t going to qualify for most grants.
-Be patient, get organized, and then apply.
+If you don’t have three years of operations and aren’t filing 990s, you aren’t going to qualify for most grants.
+Be patient and get organized before you apply.

 Building a strong organization

 Grantmakers look at grants as an investment, and they want to ensure they’re making a wise one.
-Your nonprofit needs be strong on multiple fronts to compete with other organizations doing great work in the community.
+Your nonprofit needs be strong on multiple fronts.
+This way, you’ll compete with other organizations doing great work in the community.

 Along these lines, your nonprofit will need to show the following: